Mehvix/notes/hugo/content/docs/cogsci-c100/sleep.md

     - Visualize yourself recognizing dreaming
     - Imagine yourself carrying out an intended dream action
     - Paul Tholey claims that most participants who consistently practice the reality testing and intention techniques will experience at least one lucid dream every night
+### MILD

-- **MILD** (Mnemonic Induction of Lucid Dreams) technique
+- Mnemonic (mind) Induction of Lucid Dreams technique
 - Preliminary training: prospective memory exercise
     - Look for certain pre-specified targets each day for at least a week and do a reality test as soon as you notice the target
 - When you awaken from a dream period, recall as many details as possible from your dream
 - See yourself becoming lucid: Imagine that you are back in the dream from which you have just awakened, but this time you recognize that it is a dream
 - Focus your intent: tell yourself “Next time I’m dreaming, I want to remember I’m dreaming” – and really mean it!
 - Repeat procedure till you fall back asleep
     - LaBerge found that with autosuggestion, he had a lucid dream on only 1 out of 6 nights in the lab; with MILD, he had one or more lucid dreams on 20 out of 21 nights in the lab

-- Sleep paralysis
+## Sleep paralysis
 - Experience can be terrifying
     - Person feels they cannot move
     - May feel like a great weight is holding them down; hallucinations may appear
 - Neurological explanation:
     - During REM, the voluntary muscles of the body are paralyzed
-        - Independent neural systems cause muscular paralysis, blockade of sensory input, and cortical activation – sometimes these don’t turn on or off at the same time, resulting in sleep paralysis
+    - Independent neural systems cause muscular paralysis, blockade of sensory input, and cortical activation – **sometimes these don’t turn on or off at the same time**, resulting in sleep paralysis
     - Sometimes people panic when they experience sleep paralysis and struggle to move or to fully wake up, but such reactions are actually likely to stimulate the limbic areas of the brain and cause the REM to persist
 - Solution:
     - Remember it is a dream and therefore harmless
     - Relax and adopt an attitude of interest and curiosity about what happens
-            - Dreams that proceed from paralysis experiences are often quite intense and wonderful
+        - **Dreams that proceed from paralysis experiences are often quite intense and wonderful**
-        - About 20% of people who experience sleep paralysis say they really enjoy it
+    - About 20% of people who experience sleep paralysis say they really enjoy it because they're able to enjoy it

 ## Preventing Premature Awakening